cnlog/ImeStudy/README.md

 In Zenkaku mode, the Zenkaku characters that the user typed is displayed with underlined text (indeterminated composition text).
 Then `Space` key or `VK_CONVERT` key makes Kana-Kanji conversion of that text.
-The conversion candidates will be displayed with highlighted text.
+Then the conversion candidates will be displayed with highlighted text.
 Pressing `Space` or `VK_CONVERT` key again makes next conversion (it might show the list of the candidates).
 Pressing `Enter` key commits the conversion text and that the selected candidate text will be actually entered the text box.
 `Esc` key in Zenkaku mode makes cancellation of conversion.